Structural reconstruction as the origin of the cuprate pseudogap

-To address this, one strategy to obtain a reliable description of the electronic structure of the cuprates is through a symmetry-based construction of a minimal tight-binding-like model.
-Following this approach, it is unavoidable to notice that the crystal symmetry of the cuprates is not the same across the entire phase diagram.
-For some cuprates, it has been established that a structural phase transition line lies in close proximity to the $T^*$ line.
-In this regard, the best-characterized cuprate material, with respect to both its crystallographic and electronic properties, is La$_2$CuO$_4$ (LCO).
-Early structural studies in doped LCO have consistently reported a line of phase transitions between a high-temperature tetragonal (HTT) and a low-temperature orthorhombic (LTO) phase ending at zero temperature close to $p^*$ \cite{Birgeneau1987, Fleming1987, Tanaka1987, Boni1988, Bolotovsky1989, Axe1989, Zhou1997}, as schematically shown in Fig. \ref{Fig:PG_schematic_Structure}.
-Recently, angle-dependent magnetoresistance measurements in La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ provided exquisite Fermi surface detail around $p^*$, revealing small closed nodal Fermi surface pockets in the pseudogap region, and a large Fermi surface sheet outside the pseudogap phase \cite{Fang2022}.
+In the temperature-doping (T-p) phase diagram, the pseudogap phenomenology manifests below a doping-dependent temperature, usually referred to as $T^*$, and up to a maximum doping value $p^*$, as schematically depicted in Fig.~\ref{fig:structural} (center).
+Remarkably, for some cuprates, it has been established that a structural phase transition, characterized by a doping-dependent transition temperature $T_S$, happens near $T^*$.
+In particular, structural studies of doped La$_2$CuO$_4$ have consistently reported a line of phase transitions between an HTT and an LTO phase ending at zero temperature close to $p^*$ \cite{Fleming1987, Axe1989, CyrChoinire2018}, which we identify with the dashed line in Fig.~\ref{fig:structural} (center).
+Furthermore, recent angle-dependent magnetoresistance measurements in La$_{1.6-x}$Nd$_{0.4}$Sr$_x$CuO$_4$ provided exquisite Fermi surface detail around $p^*$, revealing small closed Fermi surface pockets in the pseudogap regime, and a large Fermi surface sheet outside the pseudogap region \cite{Fang2022}.
+Drawing on these observations, we propose a structure-property relation that accounts for the most salient features of the pseudogap in the cuprates.